6-bank-organization/sixbank-audit-logger-library/README.md

 ## 🤝 Contributing

-All services using this library are encouraged to raise issues, request enhancements, or contribute additional log sinks (e.g., Kafka or file-based).
+All services using this library are encouraged to raise issues, request enhancements, or contribute additional dispatchers (e.g., file, database, event bus).

 Please follow the SIX Bank internal contribution guidelines.